PopaVadim/Active-Directory-Home-Lab/README.md

 <br />
 <br/>

-<b>After we assigned all the users to the Organizational Units we will created inside every Organizational Unit individual Groups and eventually assign users to those Groups.
+<b>After we assigned all the users to the Organizational Units we will create inside every Organizational Unit individual Groups and eventually assign users to those Groups.
 We will start from the Parent OU all the way to every child OU.
-This will help us to impliment security policies a lot more efficiently.</b><br /> <br />
+This will help us to implement security policies a lot more efficiently.</b><br /> <br />

 <img width="1677" alt="Group inside OU" src="https://user-images.githubusercontent.com/117952272/209221264-2cf59da5-d2d2-4b9f-8aa2-2f93c4be1ab8.png">